 - 1. Satisfy all conditions for admission. - 2.
 Successfully complete at least 60 semester credit hours (SCH) of college-level courses. - 3.
-Successfully complete 42 (SCH) of core curriculum requirements included as part of the total 60 SCH and should include: - 9 SCH in communications: ENGL 1301 and 1302, and SPCH 1315 - 3 SCH from Mathematics Core 020 - 8 SCH from Natural Sciences Core 030 - 3 SCH from Humanities Core 040 - 3 SCH from Performing/Visual Arts Core 050 - 6 SCH in History: HIST 1301 and HIST 1302 - 6 SCH in Government: GOVT 2305 and GOVT 2306 - 3 SCH from Social/Behavioral Sciences Core 080 - 1 SCH from Kinesiology Core 090 - 4.
-Pass all three sections of the COMPASS test or satisfy the basic skills requirement in any way prescribed by the Texas Higher Education Coordinating Board (THECB). - 5.
+Successfully complete 42 (SCH) of core curriculum requirements included as part of the total 60 SCH. (see page 44, Associate of Arts Core Curriculum List, for course selection) - 4.
+Meet Texas State Initiative (TSI) as prescribed by the Texas Higher Education Coordinating Board (THECB). - 5.
 Earn a cumulative overall grade point average (GPA) of at least 2.0. - 6.
 Complete at least twenty-four semester hours at Wharton County Junior College. - 7.
 Complete at least fifteen hours of sophomore-level courses. - 8.
 Meet all financial obligations to the college. - 9.
 Fill out application for graduation by the deadline of: - July 15 for August graduation - November 1 for December graduation - April 1 for May graduation - 10.
 Only academic transfer courses may be used; courses are marked "Type: ACAD" in the Course Description section of the catalog.